Pranesh Negi

 Use consistent layout and color.
 Place the most important chart in the top-left.
 Add short annotations on charts to explain spikes or dips.
 If a chart needs a paragraph of explanation, it does not belong in a snapshot.

 Include a plain-language takeaway at the top, such as "Activation dipped 3% week over week; onboarding experiment likely driving the change."
+My take: if you cannot describe what a chart tells you in one sentence, it does not belong in a snapshot.
+That test alone removes half the charts most teams include.

 4. Add experiment context

 Include a small panel with experiment status: tests running, tests completed, and a short list of outcomes.
 This keeps leadership aware of the experimentation cadence without opening another deck.
+If your team tracks experiments in a dedicated velocity dashboard, the snapshot panel can link directly to it for anyone who needs the full throughput view.

 Link to the experiment readout doc for anyone who needs the full analysis.